Professional Development & Spiritual Resilience for Rabbis Addressing Israel/Palestine

 We will convene the program with a minimum of 8 and maximum of 18.

-Will this program address the results and ramifications of the U.S. elections?
+Will this program address the results and ramifications of the U.S. presidential elections?

 We will focus our attention on Israel/Palestine; however, building spiritual resilience in one arena has the benefit of strengthening overall resilience.

 Maybe!
-If you’re interested in this professional development program but can’t commit to it this year, please indicate your interest using the “Contact Us” form below.
+If you’re interested in this professional development program but can’t commit to these dates, please indicate your interest using the “Contact Us” form below.

 Still have questions?